Test-DCT/OSM-LYFT-DCT/README.md

 ## How to contact us

-For any questions please reachout by sending an email to dct-osm(at)lyft.com
+For any questions please contact us by sending an email to dct-osm(at)lyft.com.